Wyss/extracellular-vesicle-markers/README.md

 ### Instructions

-To replicate our results, please clone this repository and install the python packages denoted in the requirements.txt file.
+To replicate our results, please clone this repository, download the data from the Google Drive link and install the python packages denoted in the requirements.txt file.
 Then, use the figure_producer.ipynb notebook and click "Run All".

 If you would like to play around with our code or generate your own lists of candidates we have made a notebook called sandbox.ipynb.